 Shape of Winding

 All guitarists like smoother strings with no or very less squeaking.
-Some of the ways to achieve this is to move your fingers very lightly along the strings or to use spray on lubricants like Finger-Ease or similar.
-Shape of the Winding also plays an important role in achieving the above objectives.
+Some of the ways to achieve this are to move your fingers very lightly along the strings or to use spray-on lubricants like Finger-Ease or similar.
+The shape of the Winding also plays an important role in achieving the above objectives.

-Strings are made by a process called as drawing, in which the metal is passed through series of holes in the dies.
+Strings are made by a process called drawing, in which the metal is passed through a series of holes in the dies.
 The diameter of the holes is decreased in each step to make the wire thinner.
-Wires for first and second strings of the guitar are circular in shape.
-But the wire, that will be used as a core for the wound strings, is passes through a hexagonal die in the last step.
+The wires for the first and second strings of the guitar are circular in shape.
+But the wire, that will be used as a core for the wound strings, it passes through a hexagonal die in the last step.

 This provides a better gripping surface for the Winding.
-These type of wound strings are also called as hex-wound or hex-core strings.
-Finally, core is placed on a lathe machines and rotated, while the finer bronze or brass winding is wrapped around it tightly.
+These types of wound strings are also called hex-wound or hex-core strings.
+Finally, the core is placed on a lathe machine and rotated, while the finer bronze or brass winding is wrapped around it tightly.

-The profile of the wound wire, in addition to the feel, also effects the tone.
+The profile of the wound wire, in addition to the feel, also affects the tone.
 We shall now see common shapes of Winding used in the industry.

 Roundwound Or Regular Strings